actris-cloudnet/cloudnet-processing/README.md

 ## Installation

-The data processing tools are distributed as a docker container as a part of the Cloudnet development toolkit.
+The data processing tools are distributed as a Docker container as a part of the Cloudnet development toolkit.
 Refer to [README of the dev-toolkit repository](https://github.com/actris-cloudnet/dev-toolkit/) on how to set up the CLU development environment.

 ## Scripts

-Once the CLU development environment is running, scripts can be run inside the cloudnet-processing container with the `./run` wrapper.
+Once the CLU development environment is running, start the `cloudnet-processing` container by running:

+    ./run-bash

 The scripts are located in `scripts/` folder and should be run from the root:

-    ./run scripts/<script_name.py> --arg1 foo --arg2 bar ...
+    ./scripts/<script_name.py> --arg1 foo --arg2 bar ...

 The following scripts are provided: